 Taste much more than pierogi with Polish food

 Modern Polish food is a mixture of past and present.
-In a Polish food restaurant you can find pizza, kebab, pierogi and sushi.
-Poles are open to new tastes, culinary trends, but respectful to tradition as well.
-Large percentage of people prepare meals at home with customary spices and local ingredients from ecological regions.
+In a Polish food restaurant, you can find pizza, kebab, pierogi and sushi.
+Poles are open to new tastes, and culinary trends, but are respectful to tradition as well.
+A large percentage of people prepare meals at home with customary spices and local ingredients from ecological regions.
 Pierogi is undoubtedly typical Polish food, but this is only the tip of the iceberg.

 Traditional Polish meals aren’t fatty

-Polish national food is not only pork, dough and lard.
+Traditional Polish food is not just pork, dough and lard.
 There are a lot of vegetables, fish and groats.
-The basic ingredients used in Polish kitchen are beetroot, cabbage, cucumbers, potato, parsley, carrot and onion.
+The basic ingredients used in a Polish kitchen are beetroot, cabbage, cucumbers, potato, parsley, carrot and onion.
 Different herbs and species like marjoram, dill, cumin and pepper are often used for better digestion.

-Common Polish food prepared for all gatherings, holidays, New Year’s party is salatka jarzynowa.
-It contains: potatoes, carrots, green peas, corn, celery, parsley, pickles, eggs and onion.
-Everything mixed with a good quality mayonnaise and seasoned to taste – little drops of heaven in your mouth.
+A Common Polish food prepared for all gatherings, holidays and New Year’s parties is salatka jarzynowa.
+It contains potatoes, carrots, green peas, corn, celery, parsley, pickles, eggs and onion.
+Everything is mixed with good quality mayonnaise and seasoned to taste – little drops of heaven in your mouth.

 Nice recipes to discover

 If you want to recreate some simple, yet stunningly tasteful polish dishes, give these a try.

 The king of Polish dishes served in every household, bar and restaurant in Poland is kotlet schabowy (schnitzel).
 Pounded pork chops until very thin, seasoned with salt and pepper are dredged with flour, dipped in whisked egg and coated with breadcrumbs on both sides, then are fried over medium-high heat until crispy and golden brown.
 Are you getting hungry now?